 The Doctor, Katarina and an injured Steven land on the planet Kembel.
 The Doctor ventures out to explore the planet in the hopes of finding help for Steven.
 Meanwhile the rescue mission that is sent to find Marc Cory is wiped out by Daleks and Vaarga plants except for the team leader Bret Vyon.

 Bret soon finds the Doctor and tries to force him to take him back to his ship, hoping to use it to escape back to earth, the Doctor however knocks Bret out and ties him up in the TARDIS.
 The Doctor then ventures out into the jungle again and soon discovers that the Daleks are on Kembel.

 Bret meanwhile is able to help Steven by giving Katarina a pill in his pocket which heals Steven’s flesh wound.
 Bret soon warns Steven and Katarina of the Daleks and not knowing how to pilot the TARDIS convinces them to leave it telling them that it isn’t safe in there (unaware that the TARDIS is indestructable).
 The three soon meet up with the Doctor who tells them that they should have stayed in the TARDIS .
-However sadly they are unable to return as the Daleks find the TARDIS.
+However sadly they are unable to return as the Daleks find the TARDIS first.

 Now knowing their mortal enemy is on Kembel the Daleks burn the jungle to the ground to smoke him out.
 The foursome are able to escape however and make their way to the Daleks city.

 They discover that Mavic Chen is working with the Daleks.
 Mavic Chen is the guardian of the earth solar system, the heart of the earth empire.
-Despite wielding considerable power, Chen still yearns for more and is thus betraying his own kind to the Daleks.
+Despite wielding considerable power, Chen still yearns for more and is betraying his own kind to the Daleks.